tonylubin/webscraper/README.md

 <br>

-**Note:** most functions/code is written in a asynchronous way with `async/await & .then` methods due to database calls and website scrapping data fetching.
+**Note:** most functions/code are written in a asynchronous way with `async/await` methods due to database calls and website scrapping data fetching.

 Use of same name and object destructuring throughout code in order to have consistent(same) variables to use across EJS html pages.